FernandoRD/ts_check/README.md

  sudo reboot
 ```

-## Preparing system for Nagios use start RDP session remotely:
+## Preparing system for Nagios use start RDP session remotely

 * As the user that runs the script (nagios), inside GUI: